aarron-lee/simple-ryzen-tdp/README.md

 ## Requirements

-### WARNING: This plugin assumes you already have ryzenadj installed and working
+### WARNING: This app assumes you already have ryzenadj installed and working

 ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.